purcell/emacs.d/README.md

 * Erlang
 * Common Lisp (with Slime)

-In particular, there's a nice config for *tab autocompletion*, and `flycheck` is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript, PHP and a number of other languages.
+In particular, there's a nice config for *autocompletion* with `company`, and `flycheck` is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript, PHP and a number of other languages.

 ## Supported Emacs versions